Nevada juvenile court handles most cases involving minors (under 18) accused of breaking the law.

 2. Criminal Court Jurisdiction

-There are six severe cases where the Nevada criminal court – and not the juvenile court – has jurisdiction over your child from the start.
+There are four severe cases where the Nevada criminal court – and not the juvenile court – has jurisdiction over your child from the start.
 There is no need to certify them because the juvenile court never had jurisdiction over them.

 The first case is when your child was previously convicted of a criminal offense.
 Once your child has a criminal conviction on their record, all future cases are handled in criminal court.